MAHABHARATA: THE WAY OF LIFE

 During the battle of Kurukshetra, when Yudhishthira is angry as Arjuna could kill Karna on that particular day, he taunts Arjuna’s archery skills and insults his Gandhiva.
 Bounded by the vow, Arjuna pulls his sword to kill him.
 Shri Krishna intervenes and asks Arjuna to instead insult his elder brother.
 A younger brother insulting and abusing the elder brother in front of all family members including wives and children is painful than death.
-Yudhishthira swallows those words of Arjuna like a liquid poison, forgiving Arjuna when he realizes his mistake, regaining his calm composure and continuing with the battlefield preparations.
-He knew when to stop and move on, he knew the exact limitations of an argument and he knew the unity should remain intact at any consequences.
+Yudhishthira swallows those words of Arjuna like a liquid poison, forgiving Arjuna when he realizes his mistake, regaining his calm composure, and continuing with the battlefield preparations.
+He knew when to stop and move on, he knew the exact limitations of an argument and he knew the unity should remain intact at any consequence.

 MAHABHARATA: WHY YUDHISHTHIRA?

 The game of dice has made Yudhishthira guilty for the entire catastrophe that fell on Pandavas and Draupadi.
-Why is the youngest Pandava, Son of Madri (second wife of King Pandu) and Lord Ashwini Kumar side-lined in the epic?
+Why is the youngest Pandava, Son of Madri (second wife of King Pandu), and Lord Ashwini Kumar side-lined in the epic?
 Sahadeva is a sacred hermitage vibrating positive energy, possessing knowledge equivalent to Devguru Brihasapati, performs ascetic austerities and meritious sacrifices, donates true astrological consultations to anyone who asks from him.

 Meaning of the name Sahadeva - One who knows everything but still is silent.

-Pandu’s last wish was that his sons consume his brain to gain the full knowledge acquired by him after spending years meditating and living life like a celibacy.
-Sahadeva fulfilled his father’s wish and consumed three bites of Pandu’s brain — the first bite imparted him powers to know the past and spirituality, the second bite showed him the present and omniscience, the third bite transmitted to him the future and Vedic knowledge.
-Every mystical power has access to unseen forces and capability to unfold the secrets of astral world.
+Pandu’s last wish was that his sons consume his brain to gain the full knowledge acquired by him after spending years meditating and living life like celibacy.
+Sahadeva fulfilled his father’s wish and consumed three bites of Pandu’s brain — the first bite imparted his powers to know the past and spirituality, the second bite showed him the present and omniscience, the third bite transmitted to him the future and Vedic knowledge.
+Every mystical power has access to unseen forces and the capability to unfold the secrets of the astral world.
 Krishna warned Sahadeva that he should not reveal the future to anyone including his dear and near ones, or his head would burst and he would instantly die.

 Divine powers are like a double-edged sword, blessed with powers to heal and hurt leaving no exception for Sahadeva.
 Why challenge the God, thinking on these lines, till the end he continued his silence and answered when asked by anyone.
-The most silent and strongest character, Sahadeva, absorbed himself in spiritual development to strengthen his moral abilities, intellectual thinking and psychic powers.
+The most silent and strongest character, Sahadeva, absorbed himself in spiritual development to strengthen his moral abilities, intellectual thinking, and psychic powers.
 Mahabharata mentions that an intelligent, transcendental power continuously protected and mentored him so that he illuminates other lives and creates a society made up of high moral values.

-After his holy bath and morning prayers, if anyone asked Sahadeva for any astrological guidance, he would provide genuine solution to their problems.
+After his holy bath and morning prayers, if anyone asked Sahadeva for any astrological guidance, he would provide a genuine solution to their problems.
 Duryodhana had twice taken major astrological consultations from Sahadeva,

 Sahadeva advised Duryodhana to create the ritual on a new moon day (Amavasya) that would ensure his victory in the war.
 To protect Dharma, the alternative with Krishna was to create a misconception and trick the rishis, gurus.
 By his powers, Krishna created a miraculous eclipse, that confused, Duryodhana and he offered the tarpana one day before the day anointed by Sahadeva.
 This trick was the major reason for Duryodhana’s defeat and saved the Pandavas from losing the war like the game of dice.